 They just jump out at you.
 "I hate", "I do", "I agree", "I do not", "I know", "I know nothing", "I want"’ what a confused man.
 Is God the author of confusion?
 Does God bring sin?
 Is God powerless to do anything about this?
 Of course not!
 But people use this to justify their sinful confused life.
 "See, Paul was a saint, and was living the wicked life just like me."
 Not so!

 This statement is not about Paul the apostle.
 It is about Saul the Pharisee Zealot.
 As a Pharisee Zealot Saul knew the righteous requirements of the righteous Ten Commandments.
-As a zealot he was attempting to serve God his way.
+As a zealot he was attempting to serve God his church way.
+He had been brainwashed by his church.
 He was a wretched man and cried out, "Who will rescue me from this body of death?
 Thanks be to God – through Jesus Christ our Lord!"
 Romans 7:24.

 That’s the whole point.
 God is our Savior from sin; not in sin.
 He came to deliver us from the wretched, miserable life of sin.
 Paul himself tells us that this experience he recounted for us was "when we were controlled by the sinful nature."
 Romans 7:5.